questionlp/wait-wait-stats-wrapped/README.md

 This repository contains database scripts, data output, presentation file(s), and exported graphics files related to "Wait Wait Stats Wrapped".

-**Note:** The primary version of this repository now resides on Codeberg as [wait-wait-stats-wrapped](https://codeberg.org/qlp/wait-wait-stats-wrapped).
-The GitHub repository is now a mirror of the Codeberg repository.
+**Note:** The authoritative version of this repository now resides on Codeberg as [wait-wait-stats-wrapped](https://codeberg.org/qlp/wait-wait-stats-wrapped) and mirrors changes to GitHub.
+Going forward, issues and pull requests should be created on Codeberg rather than GitHub.

 ## Licenses and Acknowledgements